Paul Robeson: 1915–1919: Rutgers College

 He finished university with four annual oratorical triumphs and varsity letters in multiple sports.
-His play at end won him first-team All-American selection, in both his junior and senior years.
+His football playing as end won him first-team All-American selection, in both his junior and senior years.
 Walter Camp considered him the greatest end ever.
 Academically, he was accepted into Phi Beta Kappa and Cap and Skull.
 His classmates recognized him by electing him class valedictorian.
 The Daily Targum published a poem featuring his achievements.
 In his valedictory speech, he exhorted his classmates to work for equality for all Americans.
-At Rutgers Robeson also gained a reputation for his singing, having a deep rich voice which some saw as bass with a high range, others as baritone with low notes.
-Throughout his career Robeson was classified as a bass-baritone.
+At Rutgers, Robeson also gained a reputation for his singing, having a d,eep rich voice which some saw as bass with a high range, others as baritone with low notes.
+Throughout his career, Robeson was classified as a bass-baritone.

 1919–1923: Columbia Law School and marriage

-Robeson entered New York University School of Law in fall 1919.
-To support himself, he became an assistant football coach at Lincoln University, where he joined the Alpha Phi Alpha.
+Robeson entered New York University School of Law in the fall 1919.
+To support himself, he became an assistant football coach at Lincoln University, where he joined the Alpha Phi Alpha fraternity.
 However, Robeson felt uncomfortable at NYU and moved to Harlem and transferred to Columbia Law School in February 1920.
 Already known in the black community for his singing, he was selected to perform at the dedication of the Harlem YWCA.

-Robeson began dating Eslanda "Essie" Goode and after her coaxing, he gave his theatrical debut as Simon in Ridgely Torrence's Simon of Cyrene.
+Robeson began dating Eslanda "Essie" Goode and after her coaxing, he made his theatrical debut as Simon in Ridgely Torrence's Simon the Cyrenian.
 After a year of courtship, they were married in August 1921.

 Robeson was recruited by Fritz Pollard to play for the NFL's Akron Pros while he continued his law studies.
 In the spring of 1922, Robeson postponed school to portray Jim in Mary Hoyt Wiborg's play Taboo.
 He then sang in the chorus of an Off-Broadway production of Shuffle Along before he joined Taboo in Britain.
-The play was adapted by Mrs. Patrick Campbell to highlight his singing.
-After the play's run ended, he befriended Lawrence Brown, a classically trained musician, before returning to Columbia while playing for the NFL's Milwaukee Badgers.
+The play was adapted by Mrs Patrick Campbell to highlight his singing.
+After the play's run ended, he befriended Lawrence Benjamin Brown, a classically trained musician, before returning to Columbia while playing for the NFL's Milwaukee Badgers.
 He ended his football career after the 1922 season, and graduated from Columbia Law School in 1923.